92,653 Turns and Where They Went

 That ratio is what you want from a prompt cache.
 Each turn of a long conversation re-reads almost all of the prior conversation as cached input — at roughly 10% of the cold-path cost, with much higher throughput.
 The price-performance asymmetry of a well-utilized cache is the single largest reason solo AI work is economically viable on consumer hardware.

-The output side: 11.3M tokens generated.
-Compare to 173k fresh input tokens.
-The model is producing sixty-five times more text than the new content I'm feeding it on each turn.
+The output side: 27.5M tokens generated.
+Compare to 1.2M fresh input tokens.
+The model is producing twenty-four times more text than the new content I'm feeding it on each turn.
 The rest of its context is cached prior turns.
 That's a stable pattern across sessions — the cache pays the input bill.

 The Biggest Sessions